Our brain and the morality

 ” A lying, sinful forehead…”

-It is to emphasize that the prefrontal cortex, which processes our moral behaviors, occupies the area just behind our forehead.
 As we can see in this verse, Allah mentions that if Abu Jahl does not stop immoral acts, he will be dragged by his “lying and sinful forehead” in the Day of Judgment.
 The people of the prophet’s (Peace be upon him) time did not know the function of human brain.
 They understood “A lying sinful Nasya” as a figure of speech.
 Consequently, people understood the verse as a warning to Abu Jahl about the shameful punishment promised from God in the day of Judgement for his persecutions of Muslims.

 Relating the forehead to lying and sinning

 It is important to realize that our forehead supports and protects the prefrontal cortex which is the part of our brain that processes many of our moral attitudes.
-In particular, our prefrontal cortex controls our greed, selfishness, deception, ruthlessness, anger and aggression.
+In particular, our prefrontal cortex controls our greed, selfishness, lying, deception, ruthlessness, anger and aggression.

 Not surprisingly, to a reader with knowledge of brain function, this verse gives hints to the function of the frontal lobe of our brain.
 Surely, the people of the seventh century did not have the knowledge of our frontal lobe function.
 Given these points, one can see how the Quranic verses provide additional new meanings to the newer generation of readers.
 Muslims see this as an illustration of the Quran’s miracle to the newer generations of the readers.